Gender-based Analysis Plus: Controversy

 A report from the Office of the Auditor General of Canada (OAG) claimed that GBA+ was not being utilized in most federal agencies because it was not a mandated requirement.
 It also posited that when GBA+ was utilized, it was not done thoroughly within agencies, or consistently between agencies.
 The OAG recommended mandating the use of GBA+, which Prime Minister Justin Trudeau has done, stating to each of his cabinet members on January 15, 2021:You will apply Gender-based Analysis Plus (GBA+) in the decisions that you make and consider public policies through an intersectional lens in order to address systemic inequities including: systemic racism; unconscious bias; gender-based discrimination; barriers for persons with disabilities; discrimination against LGBTQ2 communities; and inequities faced by all vulnerable populations.
 Whenever possible, you will work to improve the quality and availability of disaggregated data to ensure that policy decisions benefit all communities.According to a study done by Olena Hankivsky and Linda Mussell, the + in GBA+ is interpreted in various ways by federal policy analysts who have taken the training.
 These academics argue that intersectionality cannot be properly considered using the GBA+ model; however, they claim that GBA+ is a positive step toward social justice and diversity in Canada.

 Due to its tertiary nature, GBA+ has been criticized in the media for having little effect on bad policy.
-Doctor Stephanie Paterson agrees, arguing that the problem of diversity lies within the creative process of the policy.
+Stephanie Paterson agrees, arguing that the problem of diversity lies within the creative process of the policy.
 In other words, if the policy does not address inequality to begin with, GBA+ has little impact except to soften the blow.
 From a feminist standpoint, it has necessarily created an avenue for analysts to make important steps toward diversity within the federal government's policy decisions.
 Since the GBA+ itself is misunderstood commonly among federal analysts, Femocrats have developed intelligent ways to explain the GBA+ benefits.
 However, this brings to light another issue: GBA+ adding unnecessary "red tape" to already bogged-down municipal agencies for the purpose of a federal political agenda.